linode/docs/docs/guides/development/frameworks/asp-net/build-aspnetcore-applications-on-debian-10-with-nginx/index.md

 }
 {{< /file >}}

-Once the Nginx config changes are complete verify the changes and reload Nginx.
+Once the Nginx configuration changes are complete verify the changes and reload Nginx.

         sudo nginx -t
         sudo nginx -s reload

 ## Create the Service File

-Managment of the ASP.NET app is delegated to `systemd` with a service file.
+Management of the ASP.NET app is delegated to `systemd` with a service file.

 {{< note >}}
 If you developed your application locally and copied the release DLL to `/opt/appone`, change the DLL path in the `ExecStart` parameter as needed.